 In 2021, Lewis Hamilton set a new outright record for most podiums at the track, recording his tenth top three finish.

-From the 2023 grid, there are eight drivers who have previously finished on the Belgian Grand Prix podium.
-Lewis Hamilton has the most of the current field with ten, Max Verstappen has four while Fernando Alonso and Valtteri Bottas each have three.
-Charles Leclerc’s 2019 win is his only podium appearance so far at Spa, George Russell recorded his maiden podium result at the track in 2021 and Sergio Perez and Carlos Sainz took their first Belgian Grand Prix podiums in 2022.
+From the 2024 grid, there are nine drivers who have previously finished on the Belgian Grand Prix podium.
+Lewis Hamilton has the most of the current field with ten, Max Verstappen has five while Fernando Alonso, Daniel Ricciardo and Valtteri Bottas each have three.
+Charles Leclerc and Sergio Perez recorded their second podium finishes at the track in 2023, while George Russell recorded his maiden podium result at the track in 2021 and Carlos Sainz took his first Belgian Grand Prix podium in 2022.

 It’s British drivers who lead the way in terms of most podiums for a nationality at Spa.
 British drivers have had 40 top three finishes at the track.